coderaman07/100-Days-of-Code/Readme.md

 ## Day 94

-I figuredout a Basic and minimalistic Design and now Figuring it out how to Develop some basic CSS styling
+I figuredout a Basic and minimalistic Design and now Figuring it out how to Develop some basic CSS styling.

+## Day 95

+I got it working I mean a Basic HTML CSS page but It will be good If I apply a basic JS like vanilla JS to make it a bit of Dynamic thing.